datacommonsorg/docsite/api/rest/property_value.md

 ## Error Responses

-In general, if your request is malformed in some way, you will receive a 400 status code and an error message like the following:
+If your request is malformed in some way, you will receive a 400 status code and an error message like the following:

 ```json
 {